-DPIIT secretary Guruprasad Mohapatra dies of Covid-related complications
+DPIIT Secretary Guruprasad Mohapatra dies of COVID-related complications

-Gujarat cadre IAS officer and secretary in the Department for Promotion of Industry and Internal Trade (DPIIT), Guruprasad Mohapatra, passed away due to Covid-related complications on Saturday.
+Secretary in the Department of Industry and Internal Trade (DPIIT) Guruprasad Mohapatra died of COVID-19 related complications on Saturday.

-“Mohapatra was admitted to AIIMS on April 18 after he contracted the novel coronavirus.
-He was in the hospital for over one-and-a-half months and had recovered,” a senior official in Delhi said.

-Prior to taking over as DPIIT secretary, Mohapatra had served as the chairman of Airports Authority of India.
-A 1986-batch IAS officer of Gujarat, Mohapatra was one of the officers who moved to Delhi after Narendra Modi became the Prime Minister.
+Condoling his death Prime Minister Narendra Modi in a tweet said, Saddened by the demise of Dr. Guruprasad Mohapatra, DPIIT Secretary.
+I had worked with him extensively in Gujarat and at the Centre.
+He had a great understanding of administrative issues and was known for his innovative zeal.”

 Saddened by the demise of Dr. Guruprasad Mohapatra, DPIIT Secretary.
 I had worked with him extensively in Gujarat and at the Centre.
 He had a great understanding of administrative issues and was known for his innovative zeal.
 Condolences to his family and friends.
 Om Shanti.